idaceappdev/AdalToMsal/NETCORE/ReadMe.md

   - In the existing project use the MSAL.NET instead of ADAL.NET ( Not advisable )

 ## Project structure
-- The first folder [1.Before-webapp-webapi-ADAL](1.Before-webapp-webapi-ADAL) has the the project where ASP.NET 2.2 core project is migrated to .NET 6 and then used Microsoft.Identity.Web
+- The first folder [Asp.NetCore-ADAL-To-Identity.Web](Asp.NetCore-ADAL-To-Identity.Web) has the the project where ASP.NET 2.2 core project is migrated to .NET 6 and then used Microsoft.Identity.Web
 - The second folder [2.
 Intermediate-NETMigration-webapp-webapi](2.%20Intermediate-NETMigration-webapp-webapi)simply uses the MSAL.NET in place of ADAL.NET